murkl/arch-os/recovery/README.md

-tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does, and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this tree shares locales/                 one <code>.po per language this recovery speaks, and the template they are filled in from
+tasks/<id>/task.yaml     where that unit belongs: its stage, its needs, its conditions tasks/<id>/task.sh       what it does, and any file it ships with, beside it hooks/<name>.sh          everything around the work itself lib.sh                   the little every script of this module shares locales/                 one <code>.po per language this recovery speaks, and the template they are filled in from
 ```

-Nothing points at any of this from `recovery.yaml`: each part is found by its own
+Nothing points at any of this from `recovery.yaml`: each part is found by its
-name.
+own name.
 The runtime takes the one YAML file it finds in a folder, which is what
-lets this tree and the installer's sit side by side and stay two programs.
-A
+lets this module and the installer sit side by side and stay two programs.
+Both
-release holds both beside one binary, which asks which of them to open;
+are listed in `../runtime.yaml`, and the interface asks which of them to open;
-`./arch-os -dir recovery` is this one outright, and on the ISO that is the
+`./runtime --recovery` is this one outright, and on the ISO that is the
 `recovery` command.

 ## What it does